Respected Clarksville Divorce Attorneys Ready To Fight For You

 1. How long will my divorce take?

 Uncontested divorces in Tennessee can take 2-3 months (at a minimum) to complete.
 Contested divorces can last much longer.
 The length is based on the complexity of the issues, the amicability of the couple, and the attitude of each divorce lawyer.

 2. What is the difference in an uncontested and contested divorce?

 Uncontested is a divorce in which both parties resolve their issues amicably.
 The parties may not agree at first as to all issues, but working together and through their attorneys, ultimately reach a resolution with little litigation.
 Uncontested marriage dissolutions are quicker, less expensive, and more efficient because the parties work together to resolve their differences.
-If you and your partner are contemplating filing as uncontested, our experienced Clarksville divorce attorneys at Batson Nolan can assist you in each of the following stages:
+If you and your partner are contemplating filing as uncontested, our experienced Clarksville divorce lawyer at Batson Nolan can assist you in each of the following stages:

 By contrast, a contested divorce is one in which the parties become deadlocked on one issue or many issues.
 These can often require significant litigation, time, money, and cause significant stress.
 If a marriage dissolution comes to a point in which all further attempts at negotiation are futile, the case has become contested and the attorney must begin to prepare for trial.
 Batson Nolan can assist clients in filing for divorce when couples cannot reach an amicable resolution.
 This includes asserting legitimate grounds for divorce, which includes, but is not limited to: inappropriate marital behavior, cruel and/or inhuman conduct, adultery, abandonment, habitual intoxication, or certain criminal violations.

 3. How much will my divorce cost?

 A good rule of thumb for divorce cases or any family law case is the more the parties fight, the more it will cost.
 Remember: When thinking about the costs, remember that you are considering not just money, but also spending your time and emotions.

 4. How do I talk to my children about the divorce?